-Headway Essex requires a strong governance infrastructure to ensure that the charity is run appropriately, legally and has policies, procedures, monitoring systems and Information Technology in place to ensure best practice.
+Headway Essex requires a strong governance infrastructure to ensure that the charity is run appropriately, legally and has policies, procedures, monitoring systems and information technology in place to ensure best practice.

-- To provide direction and strategy. - To ensure business continuity. - To ensure that appropriate policies and procedures are in place, reviewed and adhered to. - ❖ To maintain quality standards within the organisation. - To ensure services are monitored and evidenced to demonstrate Headway is achieving its aims and required outcomes.
+- To provide direction and strategy. - To ensure business continuity. - To ensure that appropriate policies and procedures are in place, reviewed and adhered to. - ❖ To maintain quality standards within the organisation.

+- To ensure services are monitored and evidenced to demonstrate Headway is achieving its aims and required outcomes.

 - To meet Headway's contractual obligations.

 - To monitor the IT infrastructure.

 - To provide an HR function.

-- Ensured all monitoring was recorded and submitted in a timely manner. - Established new policies and maintained the renewal programme. - Retained the IOS9001 quality standard accreditation. - ❖ Analysis of the STAR outcomes measurement system demonstrates the improvement clients make in their rehabilitation journey. - Implementation of new HR software which saves administration hours for all staff. - ❖ Work undertaken to ensure Headway will be compliant with the new General Data Protection Regulations and data records are accurate and up to date. - Timely recruitment in line with changes to organisational needs.
+- Ensured all monitoring was recorded and submitted in a timely manner. - Section Established new policies and maintained the renewal programme. - Retained the ISO9001 Quality and Quality for Health standards accreditation. - Analysis of the STAR outcomes measurement system demonstrates the improvement clients make in their rehabilitation journey. - Work undertaken to ensure Headway is compliant with the new General Data Protection Regulations and data records are accurate and up to date. - Timely recruitment in line with changes to organisational needs. - New servers were relocated and installed to ensure the IT infrastructure is secure and up to date.

-- Attain Headway UK new 2017 Standards - Ensure organisation is sustainable into the future. - Review organisational structure to ensure succession planning. - Essential IT renewals are implemented to prevent major equipment failure. - ❖ Auditing of ISO 9001 and Quality for Health Standards
+- Attain Headway UK new 2017 Standards - Ensure organisation is sustainable into the future. - Review organisational structure to ensure succession planning. - Essential IT and telecom renewals are implemented to prevent major equipment failure. - Auditing of ISO 9001 standard